saikrishnayadav764/Bookstore_Management_API/README.md

 ## Introduction

 The Bookstore Management Application is a built using Python and Flask, designed to facilitate efficient books-taking functionalities.
-Leveraging MongoDB for data storage, it allows users to manage notes through a RESTful API while ensuring data security.
+Leveraging MongoDB for data storage, it allows users to manage books through a RESTful API while ensuring data security.

 ## Features